KaylaPosthumusOW/frame_app/README.md

 <img src="assets/mock_ups/homepage.png" alt="Homepage - Today's Prompt & Frame" height="400" align="center">

 ### Project Description
-Frame is a social creativity platform where users can share daily creative frames, interact with the community, and track their creative streaks.
-Built with Flutter and Dart, Frame leverages Firebase for authentication, Firestore for data storage, and Bloc for robust state management.
+Frame is a social creativity platform that fosters daily creative expression through prompts, frames, and community engagement.
+Users can track their creative streaks, share their work, upload daily frames, and connect with fellow creators.
+Built with Flutter and Dart, Frame leverages Firebase for authentication, Firestore for data storage, and BLoC for robust state management.

 ## Built With
 - **Flutter**: UI toolkit for building natively compiled applications